-Cap and Gown fee: Caps and gowns may be purchased at the bookstore beginning in April.
+Cap and Gown fee: Caps and gowns may be purchased at the bookstore, in store or online.

-Student Activity Fees: (for all students, resident and non-resident)

-1-9 credit hours \$1.50/credit hr.
+Student Activity fees: (for all students, resident and non-resident) 1 - 9 credit hours \$1.50/credit hr.
 10 or more credit hours \$15.00

-Full-time students pay a Student Activity/Congress fee of \$15.00 per semester.
-Part-time students pay \$2.00 per credit up to \$20.00 for the Student Activity/Congress fee.
+Student Congress fees: Full-time students pay a Student Congress fee of \$15.00 per semester.
+Part-time students pay \$2.00 per credit up to \$20.00 for the Student Congress fee.

-Online Transcript Request Fees:

-Order official transcripts online via National Student Clearinghouse (NSC) at https://tsorder.studentclearinghouse.org/school/ficecode/00161300.
+Online Transcript Request fees: Order official transcripts online via National Student Clearinghouse (NSC) at https://tsorder.studentclearinghouse.org/school/ficecode/00161300.
 Transcripts will not be released if the student's account shows any type of financial or administrative hold.